lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Good descriptions are in a sense rich, but not because they truck with imponderables like human experience or human nature.
 They are close, but they are not deep; rather than adding anything ‘extra’ to the description, they account for the real variety that is already there.
 (377)

 A computational model is unlikely to “truck with imponderables,” but it *absolutely* *must* “account for the real variety that is already there” or else the code will simply fail to run.
 If you are forced to manually encode your assumptions into a system, you are forced to confront what they are.
 Even deleting or ignoring information is still a way of “accounting for” it in the coding process: some part of the program will have to say, in effect, ‘if I get an input that doesn’t match what I expect, discard it.’
 Choosing to ignore contradictory or difficult information carries the assumption that this information does not ‘count,’ or does not matter to the question at hand.
 The choice faced by scholars is how to address our encoded assumptions.
 The encounter with variety does not in itself produce nuanced results: it is possible to selectively ignore any uncomfortable details.
 But it is also possible to do computation reflectively, asking not “how can I make this work the way I want?” but “where do my assumptions encounter resistance?” and turning one’s attention to the nature of the resistance.
 Integrating this reflection into the research process can allow a scholar to avoid both the pitfalls of “conquering” their material and of claiming an algorithmic grasp of “objective” truth.

-## 2.1.  distant reading without Moretti ##

 To bring these principles into the field of Digital Humanities by way of an example, I want to offer an alternative geneaology for the practice of distant reading itself.
 Rachel Buurma and Laura Heffernen provide a valuable history[ Ted Underwood’s “Genealogy of Distant Reading” presents a history of distant reading which is not for the most part centrally concerned with computers, and is therefore fundamentally distinct from concepts of “digital humanities” \\cite\{Underwood:2017uc\}.
 In Underwood’s history, distant reading is “a tradition continuous with earlier forms of macroscopic literary history, distinguished only by an increasingly experimental method, organized by samples and hypotheses that get defined before conclusions are drawn” (Underwood:2017uca p.29\}.
 Underwood “tease\[s\] out the elided social-scientific genealogy behind distant reading” \\cite\{Underwood:2017uca p.39\} to argue that the term “\[d\]istant reading was not coined to describe a radically new method.
 The first occurrence of the phrase, in \[Franco Moretti’s\] ‘Conjectures on World Literature,’ seems in fact to describe the familiar scholarly activity of aggregating and summarizing previous research” \\cite\{Underwood:2017uca p.9\}\[ what is your position on this?
 You go on to Buurma who does connect distant reading to computation - and you suggest how you will draw on similar ideas about collaboeation etc - but this underwood bit dangles\].